rfgiusti/runexp/README.md

 a simple sockets-based protocol.

 The simplicity of runexp means it can be executed on a network without need of root access.
-There is not need to install anything on the remote machines, provided that a distributed filesystem is available.
+There is not need to install anything on the remote machines.

 This is not a load balancement manager.
 Each experiment server must be started with the number of experiments it will run in parallel, adn each experiment server must have their own copies of any files the experiments will